Spits-lab/Inferring_aneuploidy/README.md

 # Authors

-Pedro Granjo and  Claudia Spits from the VUB - Genetics Reproduction & Development Research Group
+Pedro Granjo from the VUB - Genetics Reproduction & Development Research Group

 ---

 # Contact

 For questions regarding the project or collaboration opportunities:
-Claudia Spits
+Pedro Granjo
-Email: Claudia.Spits@vub.be
+Email: pedro.mauritti.granjo@vub.be